Risingson/eveeyedocs/docs/data/database.md

     Feedback very welcome !
 Please use the [feedback forum](https://feedback.userreport.com/7ab42bbb-8bf8-4955-9573-c0b1213b1ba7/#ideas/popular)

 ## External Data
-You can feed external data to eveeye by pasting an url to a JSON array or CSV file containing the following:
+You can feed external data to eveeye by pasting an url to a JSON array or CSV file.
+If you are using this feature you won't be able to edit data within eveeye.
+The

 | key | description | type | max |
 |--|--|--|--|